Women of Unifarm Beaverlodge Local 107. — 1958-1980. — 19.5 cm of textual records. — 1 photographs.

 The series consists of two minute books and some loose leaf pages containing minutes of regular meetings, membership roll calls, and balance sheets for the club account and “tea money”.

 |Series 546.02||Financial Records. — 1958-1968. — 3 cm of textual records.

 The series consists of a green ledger book from 1958-1968, a list of secretary expenses and 1959 roll call, receipts from 1961-1967, a deposit book 1970-1976, and bank statements from 1971-1979.

 |Series 546.03||Correspondence. — 1964-1980. — 10.5 cm of textual records.

-The series consists mainly of newsletters, newsflashes and bulletins from the parent organization of Women of Unifarm including information on upcoming conferences.
-There are also a few Alberta Education Newsletters, an Edmonton Journal news clipping about FUA, information on the Goldeye Foundation, a list of sellers and buyers participating in a 4-H cattle sale from the Valhalla, Beaverlodge and Hythe clubs that took place on June 16, 1980 in the Hythe Arena, and two thank you cards, one with a photo enclosed of a young man sitting on a horse.
+The series consists mainly of newsletters, newsflashes and bulletins from the parent organization of Women of Unifarm, including information on upcoming conferences, Alberta Education Newsletters, a news clipping from the Edmonton Journal about FUA, information on the Goldeye Foundation, and a list of sellers and buyers participating in a 1980 4-H cattle sale from the Valhalla, Beaverlodge and Hythe clubs in the Hythe Arena.
+There are also two thank you cards, one with a photo enclosed of a young man sitting on a horse.

 |Series 546.04||Conventions. — 1967-1980. — 3 cm of textual records.

 The series consists of booklets from the 1977-1980 Women of Unifarm conference in Edmonton, notes taken from a conference in 1972, and a booklet from the annual convention and papers from a Communications Seminar.

 |Series 546.05||Pamphlets. — 1969-1980. — 0.5 cm of textual records.